AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Exclusion of user groups

-At times you would want to exclude a small set of users from a large&nbsp;user&nbsp;group.
-This is required to enroll this specific set of users into training via Learning Plans or to setup the correct visibility of catalogs.&nbsp;In this release of Captivate Prime, you can exclude learners or User Groups&nbsp;when you create a custom user group.
+At times you would want to exclude a small set of users from a large user group.
+This is required to enroll this specific set of users into training via Learning Plans or to setup the correct visibility of catalogs.
+In this release of Captivate Prime, you can exclude learners or User Groups when you create a custom user group.
 In the Add User Group dialog, the Exclude Learners section enables you to achieve so.

 ![](assets/exclude-user-groups.png)

-For example, if you want to set up a Learning Plan so that all users belonging to location = California except Store-5 (located in California) get enrolled.&nbsp;
+For example, if you want to set up a Learning Plan so that all users belonging to location = California except Store-5 (located in California) get enrolled.

 ## Advanced settings {#advancedsettings}

 ## Data Sources {#datasources}

 You can use this feature when you want to import/sync the users or learning data from your organization's database in to the Captivate Prime application.
-You can also set up the frequency of this sync.&nbsp;
+You can also set up the frequency of this sync.

-Click&nbsp;**Data Sources**&nbsp;on the left pane under **Advanced** section.&nbsp;
+Click **Data Sources** on the left pane under **Advanced** section.

 ![](assets/data-sources-add-users.png)

-Choose the data source type from the **Source** drop-down, select the update frequency, and click **Sync now** if you need to sync immediately or click **Save. **Data source types are SFDC, FTP, and so on for internal users.&nbsp;
+Choose the data source type from the **Source** drop-down, select the update frequency, and click **Sync now** if you need to sync immediately or click **Save.** Data source types are SFDC, FTP, and so on for internal users.

-You can add multiple data sources.&nbsp;
+You can add multiple data sources.

 ## Active Fields {#activefields}

-This feature enables administrators to add more active fields in addition to what has been provided during user registration.&nbsp;
+This feature enables administrators to add more active fields in addition to what has been provided during user registration.

-Click **Active Fields&nbsp;**available inside users page.&nbsp;Learners can only choose&nbsp;from the values given in custom values.
+Click **Active Fields** available inside users page.
+Learners can only choose from the values given in custom values.

 ![](assets/active-fields.png)